Siraaj26/LMS-for-Schools/README.md

-# Pathfinder LMS - Learning Management System for Schools
+# Horizon LMS - Learning Management System for Schools

 🏆 **Second Prize Winner - Africa Connect Hackathon**

 ## Overview

-Pathfinder LMS is a comprehensive Learning Management System designed to revolutionize education by enabling students, teachers, and parents to collaboratively track both curriculum and non-curriculum activities.
+Horizon LMS is a comprehensive Learning Management System designed to revolutionize education by enabling students, teachers, and parents to collaboratively track both curriculum and non-curriculum activities.
 Our platform creates a transparent, connected learning ecosystem where academic progress and extracurricular development are equally valued and monitored.

 ## 🎉 Hackathon Achievement